stefanofa/awesome/TOPICS.md

 *   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.

-*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React apps fast with 100% parity on React Native, an optional UI kit and optimizing compiler.
+*   [tamagui/tamagui](https://github.com/tamagui/tamagui) - Style React fast with 100% parity on React Native, an optional UI kit, and optimizing compiler.

 *   [infinitered/ignite](https://github.com/infinitered/ignite) - Infinite Red's battle-tested React Native project boilerplate, along with a CLI, component/model generators, and more!